nojvek/ArrowScript/README.md

-# TyScript
+# ArrowScript

-TyScript is built upon Typescript to support additional like language syntax inspired from coffeescript.
+ArrowScript is built on top of Typescript to support additional like language syntax inspired from coffeescript.

-TyScript = TypeScript + Syntatic Sugar
+ArrowScript = TypeScript + Syntatic Sugar
 TypeScript = JavaScript + Types
-TyScript = JavaScript + Types + Syntactic Sugar

 # Why?
 Why not?